November 13, 2013

 Cost: $10.
 This event is free for members.
 Click here to become a member.

 The Intelligent Optimist organizes Events & Courses with pioneers of possibility and people that can make your life healthier and happier.
-Members receive all online Events and one Course free per year.
+Members receive all online Events free per year.
 Online events consist of a single session.
 Courses have multiple sessions around one topic.